Credit Reporting Agencies - Credit Bureaus, Equifax, TransUnion, Experian

 Merely applying for many accounts can also create a problem.
 You may want to read our article on how applying for loans affects your credit score.

-If You Were Denied a Loan or Credit Card, What Can You Do?
+What Can You Do if You Were Denied a Loan or Credit Card?

 If the lender's decision was based on a report from a credit reporting agency, by law the lender must tell you this and give you the name and address of the credit reporting agency.
 This is true even if the credit report was only one factor in the decision.